levitki/MS_Office365_licenses_tracking/README.md

 This script checks the current state of the used licenses in an Office 365 tenant and depending on the set threshold a warning mail will be sent to a given mail address.
 Also it can create a credential store from which user account credentials can be used for cennecting with the cloud tenant.

 .PARAMETER nsc
-Create a new cloud user account credentials in the same directory as the script
+Creates a new cloud user account credentials in the same directory as the script

 .PARAMETER gsc
 Get an overview of all stored credentials